What Is Debt Consolidation and How Does It Work?

 Debt settlement is another way to tackle an unwieldy debt burden, but it's not the same as debt consolidation, and it comes with several risks.
 With debt settlement, you negotiate with your creditors to pay less than what you owe.
 You can try doing it yourself, or you can hire a debt settlement company to do it for a fee.

-However, because your payment history is the most important factor in your credit score, settling your debt for less than what you owe can have major negative consequences for your credit score.
+Because your payment history is the most important factor in your credit score, settling your debt for less than what you owe can have major negative consequences for your credit score.
 On top of that, debt settlement companies typically have you stop making payments on your debts while saving up for the settlement amount, which can cause your credit scores to plummet even further.

 In contrast, debt consolidation can have an impact on your credit score when you apply and open a new loan or credit card.
 But as long as you make your payments on time, there likely won't be any long-term damage.
-In fact, if it helps you avoid late payments and you pay the loan as agreed, debt consolidation can even help your credit.
+In fact, if it helps you avoid late payments and you pay the loan as agreed, debt consolidation can help improve your credit.

 What Credit Score Do You Need for Debt Consolidation?